Max Visual Programming for Artists and Designers

 Visual artists and designers wishing to learn interactive design and visual programming.

 Follow Up Courses

-After you have completed this course you may want to delve deeper into programming with Max in Interaction Design Arts with Computer Vision or Expanded Cinema: Interactive Installation for Art, Design and Film.
+After you have completed this course you may want to delve deeper into programming with Max in Expanded Cinema: Interactive Installation for Art, Design and Film.

 Nicolas Marechal has a BA in directing and editing from the Institute of Broadcasting Studies (Belgium) and an MSc in Electronic Imaging from the University of Dundee.

 He has exhibited internationally using Max software as his main tool.
 His latest work, soundscape, was a space audio interface in collaboration with sound artist Peter Crusak.

 He has been teaching Max and interactive technologies to design students at the London College of Communication for the last four years.